verydrm/PDF-Content-Security/README.md

 'Email' => 'your-email@example.com'
 ```

-Ensure that this email address matches the intended DRM account before running the script.
+Ensure that this email address belongs to your VeryDRM account before running the script.

 ---